UKCIS Vulnerable Users Working Group Members

 The NSPCC Child Safety Online experts are all ex-practitioners from education, social work and law enforcement.
 They deliver innovative projects and partner with internal and external groups to help make children safer from abuse online.
 Their work includes providing advice and information for parents and carers.
 They also support young people through Childline and support professionals through their Learning website, e-learning courses and consultancy service.

-Jackie is the Director of Communication, Advocacy and Activism at Mencap.
+Mencap is a UK charity for people with a learning disability and their families and carers.
 Mencap’s vision is for the UK to be the best place for people with a learning disability to live happy and healthier lives.
 It provides direct support, information and advice, and campaigns to make society inclusive and accessible.

 Dr Simpson is a Senior Lecturer in Social Work and Course Leader for MA Advanced Social Work at NTU.
 Her social work practice background is fostering, which led to her PhD focusing on how children in care use mobile devices and social media to stay in touch with their families.
 Jennifer has also carried out research spanning social media and social work; child, adult and family social work/services; and higher education CPD for integrated social services workforces.

-Martha is a Director and leads the work of the Anti-Bullying Alliance, supporting its members in all aspects of bullying prevention and response.
-She also coordinates Anti-Bullying Week each November.
-She worked at the National Children’s Bureau for over seven years.
+The Anti-Bullying Alliance (ABA) is a coalition of organisations and individuals that are united against bullying.
+The Director leads the work of the ABA, supporting its members in all aspects of bullying prevention and response.
+The ABA also coordinates Anti-Bullying Week each November.

 This independent network is based in Scotland and is for practitioners who work with and for disabled children and their families and/ or have responsibilities or special interest in child protection.
 It aims to provide practical peer support for members to access advice and be a forum to support local and national practice improvement in safeguarding disabled children and supporting their families.